 - other production progress data.

 Production quality reporting

 Thanks to automation, reporting on production quality is done in Echtzeit.
 In this way, information about defects occurring in production is analysed.
 It is important that the controller has full control over the ongoing assessment – here and now.
 For instance, the manager can ask the operator to perform quality checks with detailed instructions for a specific production time, if necessary.
 This allows, for example, to carry out inspections every 2 hours or in certain batches – e.g. when several hundred components are produced.

 The overall inspection capabilities are enhanced by additional equipment.
 The system allows the connection of the necessary report automation tools- checkweighers, callipers or scanning machines.

 Real-time condition monitoring is not just about current efficiency, but it also leads to significant improvement when it comes to drawing conclusions for the future.
 For example, automation makes it possible to verify whether certain measurements are within tolerance limits.
 Such reports can be generated automatically after production is completed.
 This reduces the involvement of human labour.

 Reporting service problems

-A common drawback of production lines is too slow response to technical problems.
+A common drawback of production lines is to slow response to technical problems.
 This is due to the late transmission of information.
 Automation eliminates this problem.
 Information about failures or maintenance needs is triggered automatically, along with the detailed reason.
 The generated notifications have different formats: e-mail, SMS, phone call.
-This reduces the risk of not receiving a message, e.g., due to problems with internet access.
+This reduces the risk of not receiving a message.

 Maintenance activity reporting includes automatic measurement of maintenance KPIs – MRT, MTBF, MTTR, MTTF.
 The storage of data on the failure history itself – including not only causes but also repair or reaction times – runs in the background too.